What are the differences between Leasehold and Freehold properties?

 Difference between Leasehold and Freehold

-If you are looking to purchase a property in the UK, you need to be aware of the basic ownership structures.
+If you are looking to purchase a property in the UK, you need to be aware of the basic ownership structures like leasehold and freehold.
 Our Service Charge Accountants have curated an in-depth guide about the differences between these structures and how these impact you.

 Before you purchase a property in the UK, it’s essential to determine whether the property is leasehold or freehold.
 Residential or commercial properties can be freehold or leasehold in the UK.
-Once you understand what type of property it is, you will also be able to find out your rights and responsibilities regarding the ownership of that property.
+Once you understand what type of property it is, you will also be able to find out your rights and responsibilities regarding the ownership of that property and the service charge.

 This article will discuss your rights and responsibilities that come with purchasing either a leasehold or freehold property.